tsetenl2/laravel-jwt-starter/README.md

     });
 ```
 ### Usage
 Alongside the routes, you will probably need to modify both `views/login.blade.php` and `routes/web.php` to fit your application logic.
-The form inputs are set here along with the env variables.
+The form inputs are set here along with the .env variables.
 Within these file, you should also modify middleware to decode the token for neccessary payload items if needed.

 License
 ----